Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 342](images/question342.jpg)

-- [ ] Configure secrets for Azure key vault.
+- [ ] Configure secrets for Azure Key Vault.
-- [x] Create an Azure key vault.
+- [x] Create an Azure Key Vault.
 - [ ] Run Set-AzureRmStorageAccount.
-- [x] Configure access policies for the Azure key vault.
+- [x] Configure access policies for the Azure Key Vault.
 - [x] Run Set-AzureRmVmDiskEncryptionExtension.

 ### You have an Azure subscription that contains the resources shown in the following table.
 You need to ensure that ServerAdmins can perform the following tasks: Create virtual machine to the existing virtual network in RG2 only.
 The solution must use the principle of least privilege.
 Which two role-based access control (RBAC) roles should you assign to ServerAdmins?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point